tabah-mly/simple-mysql/README.md

 # simple-mysql

-a very simple way to connect other service like android app to xampp, this repo more focus on mysql.
+a very simple way to connect an android app to xampp, this repo more focus on mysql.